-On loading a sequence alignment, Jalview calculates alignment quality, conservation and consensus as alignment annotations.
-Conservation is calculated according to Livingstone and Barton7.
+On loading a sequence alignment, Jalview will normally8 calculate a set of automatic annotation rows which are shown below the alignment.
+For nucleotide sequence alignments, only an alignment consensus row will be shown, but for amino acid sequences, alignment quality (based on BLOSUM62) and physicochemical conservation will also be shown.
+Conservation is calculated according to Livingstone and Barton9.
 Consensus is the modal residue (or + where there is an equal top residue).
 The inclusion of gaps in the consensus calculation can be toggled by right-clicking on the the Consensus label and selecting Ignore Gaps in Consensus from the context menu.
 Quality is a measure of the inverse likelihood of unfavourable mutations in the alignment.
 Further details on these calculations can be found in the on-line documentation.

 These annotations can be hidden and deleted but are only created on loading an alignment.
 If they are deleted then the alignment should be saved and reloaded to restore them.
 Jalview provides a toggle to autocalculate a consensus sequence upon editing.
-This is normally left selected but for large alignments can be turned off via the $Calculate \Rightarrow Autocalculate Consensus$ menu option if the interface is too sluggish.
+This is normally left selected but for large alignments can be turned off via the Calculate \Rightarrow Autocalculate Consensus menu option if the interface is too sluggish.